LabKey/wnprc-modules/docker/README.md

   1. An account on the [Docker store](https://store.docker.com)
   1. A "purchased" copy of the (free) [Oracle Java 8 SE (Server JRE)](https://store.docker.com/images/oracle-serverjre-8) image.

-You will also need to login via the Docker CLI (`docker login`) with your username and password from the Docker website.
+You will also need to login via the Docker CLI (`docker login`) with the shared username and password from KeePassX.
+Keep in mind that the username and password are both case-sensitive.
 Be advised that if you are using `sudo` to execute Docker commands as the super user, you'll need to `sudo docker login` as well.

 ## Deploying the Docker Compose Services